Azure/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/overview.md

 # Information protection

-Use the following PowerShell modules with Azure and Purview Information Protection:
+Use the following PowerShell modules with Azure Information Protection and Purview Information Protection:

 - **[AIPService](#aipservice)**.
 Used to administer Azure Information Protection's Azure Rights Management protection service, and replaces the deprecated AADRM module.